 The Google Analytics dashboard template gathers all the important metrics about your website traffic into a single custom dashboard.

-This dashboard shows you key performance indicators (KPI) like:
+This overview dashboard shows you key performance indicators (KPI) like:

 Having quick access to all these KPIs lets you quickly see what’s working and what isn’t so you can drop the unprofitable pieces of your marketing and scale up the profitable ones.